MuammarGaddafi/beginner-intermediate-projects/OOP/lesson.md

 # Abstraction :

+An abstract class is a class that cannot be instantiated on its own, meant to be subclassed (a parent class)

 abstraction is actually needed to create a class which contains methods and attributes, called abstracted class that we cant make instances of it and use its features and abstracted methods, so its created not to give us instances since we cannot make objects from abstracted classes but it's created to define how children classes would behave (any abstract class should have children classes that inherit all the class properties)
-- while working in a company, you may have a task of fixing or working on specific class, abstraction allow you to work on this class without worrying about the other classes and their roles or even knowing what they are, you only focus on your task it couldn't be affected by other classes
+- while working in a company, you may have a task of fixing or working on specific class, abstraction allow you to work on this class without worrying about the other classes and their roles or even knowing what they are, you only focus on your task it couldn't be affected by other classes so  you need children classes to complete the job, so abstract classes are something like incomplete classes, we cannot create objects directly from incomplete classes

+They can contain abstract methods that require children to inherit inheritedthose abstracrt methods, every abstract method created should be inherited otherwise it will rise an error

 ### abstraction syntax and implementation :